Table of Contents

 Step 1: The Charsheet

 Weapons are ad hoc objects the GM assigns to you.
 Describe your character to the GM and they'll give you one-two weapons to start.
 If you have a pre-existing character, you'll obtain the weapons that you already have converted to the new system.
-These weapons can be optionally used to boost power of Type A and Type B attacks.
+These weapons can be optionally used to boost power of Normal and Special attacks.

 Armor is also an ad hoc object assigned to you.
 Describe what you are likely to have, then the GM will give you the proper stats for your armor.
 If you have an old character, you will get any old armor items too.
 Just remember everything is subject to balancing, so if a past system gave you something ridiculous... don't expect to have it here too.
 (It'll just be 3/4 of the way it used to be rather than overpowered.)